Back to home

 Key Points

-Xavier Cornella won the FIS slalom at La Molina, part of the Catalan Championships, posting a winning time of 1:33.73 to earn 23.00 FIS points.
-The Andorran led after the first run with a half-second advantage and recorded the fourth-fastest second-run time to secure victory ahead of Spain's Tomás Barata, second at +0.08, and the Netherlands' Aleix Linse, third at +0.76.
+Xavier Cornella claimed victory in the FIS slalom at La Molina during the Catalan Championships, finishing in 1:33.73 to earn 23.00 FIS points.
+The Andorran skier took the lead in the first run with a half-second margin and posted the fourth-fastest second-run time to hold off Spain's Tomás Barata, who finished second at +0.08, and the Netherlands' Aleix Linse, third at +0.76.

 Share the article via